-- A. Coordination for Single Contract Project: Coordinate construction operations included in different Sections of the Specifications to ensure efficient and orderly installation of each part of the Work.
-Coordinate construction operations included in different Sections that depend on each other for proper installation, connection, and operation. - The Contractor shall utilize the bid milestone schedule included in the Job Order/Contract Documents to prepare a CPM schedule in accordance with Section 013200 - Construction Progress Documentation.
+A. Coordination for Single Contract Project: Coordinate construction operations included in different Sections of the Specifications to ensure efficient and orderly installation of each part of the Work.
+Coordinate construction operations included in different Sections that depend on each other for proper installation, connection, and operation.

+- 1. The Contractor shall utilize the bid milestone schedule included in the Contract Documents to prepare a CPM schedule in accordance with Section 013200 Project Scheduling and Progress Documentation.
 The Contractor shall submit the proposed CPM schedule to the Owner within 45 days of the Notice to Proceed. - 2.
 Schedule construction operations in sequence required to obtain the best results where installation of one part of the Work depends on installation of other components, before or after its own installation. - 3.
 Coordinate installation of different components to ensure maximum performance and accessibility for required maintenance, service, and repair. - 4.
-Make adequate provisions to accommodate items scheduled for later installation. - B. Coordination for Multi Contracts Project: Every Job Order/Contract associated with the Project may not be executed at the same time and each contractor shall coordinate its construction operations with those of other contractors and entities to ensure efficient and orderly installation of each part of the work.
-Each contractor shall coordinate its operations with operations, included in different Sections that depend on each other for proper installation, connection, and operation. - 1.
-Each Contractor shall utilize the bid milestone schedule included in the Job Order/Contract Documents to prepare a CPM schedule, of their Work, in accordance with Section 013200 Construction Progress Documentation.
-The Owner will furnish the schedule template, in electronic file, to each Contractor after the Notice to Proceed.
-Each Contractor shall provide CPM schedule requirements, within 15 days after the Notice to Proceed, to the Owner, so the Owner can prepare a fully coordinated CPM schedule.
-The Owner shall submit the coordinated CPM schedule to each Contractor for signature indicating approval of the CPM schedule by each Contractor.
-If Contractor refuses to sign schedule, the Owner can impose CPM Schedule and Contractor must comply with schedule. - 2.
+Make adequate provisions to accommodate items scheduled for later installation. - B. Coordination for Multi Contracts Project: Every Contract associated with the Project may not be executed at the same time and each contractor shall coordinate its construction operations with those of other contractors and entities to ensure efficient and orderly installation of each part of the work.
+Each contractor shall coordinate its operations with operations, included in different Sections that depend on each other for proper installation, connection, and operation. - Each Contractor shall utilize the bid milestone schedule included in the Contract Documents to prepare a CPM schedule, of their Work, in accordance with Section 013200 - Project Scheduling and Progress Documentation.
+The Owner will furnish the bid milestone schedule template, in electronic file, to each Contractor after the Notice to Proceed. - 2.
 Schedule construction operations in sequence required to obtain the best results where installation of one part of the Work depends on installation of other components, before or after its own installation. - 3.
 Coordinate installation of different components with other contractors to ensure maximum performance and accessibility for required maintenance, service, and repair. - 4.
 Make adequate provisions to accommodate items scheduled for later installation. - C. Administrative Procedures: Coordinate scheduling and timing of required administrative procedures with other construction activities and activities of other contractors to avoid conflicts and to ensure orderly progress of the Work.
-Such administrative activities will be include in the Detailed Scope of Work, but are not limited to, the following:

-- 1. Coordination of the Owner's P6 Project Management CPM schedule.

-- 2. Coordination of the commissioning process and activities.

-- 3. Preparation of the schedule of values.

-- 4. Entering dates each required submission item listed on the Contractor's Submission Schedule will be submitted, coordinated with the CPM Schedule.

-- 5. Installation and removal of temporary facilities and controls.

-- 6. Delivery and processing of submittals.

-- 7. Progress meetings.

-- 8. Preinstallation conferences.

-- 9. Project closeout activities.

-- 10. Startup and adjustment of systems.
+Such administrative activities include, but are not limited to, the following: - 1.
+Coordination of the Owner's P6 Project Management CPM schedule. - 2.
+Coordination of the commissioning process and activities. - 3.
+Preparation of the schedule of values. - 4.
+Entering dates each required submission item listed on the Contractor's Submission Schedule will be submitted, coordinated with the CPM Schedule. - 5.
+Installation and removal of temporary facilities and controls. - 6.
+Delivery and processing of submittals. - 7.
+Progress meetings. - 8.
+Preinstallation conferences. - 9.
+Project closeout activities. - 10.
+Startup and adjustment of systems.

-- D. Conservation: Coordinate construction activities to ensure that operations are carried out with consideration given to conservation of energy, water, and materials.
+D. Conservation: Coordinate construction activities to ensure that operations are carried out with consideration given to conservation of energy, water, and materials.
 Coordinate use of temporary utilities to minimize waste.